-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=61#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

 This video gives excellent tips on providing feedback to employees during the performance appraisal process.

 First, after you have developed the new performance appraisal system (or adjusted an old one), consider offering training on how to effectively use it.
 The training, if required, can later save time and make the process more valuable.
 What we want to avoid is making it seem as if the performance appraisal process is "just one more thing" for managers to do.
 Show the value of the system in your training or, better yet, involve managers in developing the process to begin with.